Grimsthorpe Park Speed Trials

 It is not clear whether motor speed trials continued at Grimsthorpe after this date, although motorcycle trials were held in the Park in 1921 and 1923.

-On a very wet day in August 2018, speed trials were once again held in Grimsthorpe Park.
+In August 2018, speed trials were once again held in Grimsthorpe Park, a further event is planned in 2019.